 If you’re like me, you might have an embarrassing amount of tabs open.
 Let’s just say it’s common for me to have around 20 or so, so tab management is crucial.
 There are a lot of extensions available that help you do this, but some raise above the others and those are OneTab, Session Buddy, The Great Suspender, Tab Wrangler, TooManyTabs and so on.

 The two I personally use and recommend are OneTab and Session Buddy – both have their strong points.
-While OneTab is great for quickly combining all tabs down into links into one tab, Session Buddy, covered previously, has quite a few more features and really give you a solid amount of options.
+While OneTab is great for quickly combining all tabs down into links into one tab, Session Buddy has quite a few more features and really give you a solid amount of options.

 For more information, check out the articles The 10 Best Extensions For Chrome Tab Management and Is Chrome Hogging All Your RAM?
 Make It Behave With These 2 Extensions.